mgold/elm-random-pcg/README.md

-# Random.PCG for Elm
+# Random.Pcg for Elm

 An alternate random number generator.
-You can `import Random.PCG as Random` and everything will continue to work (except [elm-random-extra](http://package.elm-lang.org/packages/NoRedInk/elm-random-extra/latest/Random-Extra)).
+You can `import Random.Pcg as Random` and everything will continue to work (except [elm-random-extra](http://package.elm-lang.org/packages/NoRedInk/elm-random-extra/latest/Random-Extra)).
 This library offers two main improvements over core, without a large loss of performance (see `test/benchmark`):